 Sea to Sky Highway is a picturesque cliffside roadway offering access to the most beautiful scenery in British Columbia, Canada.
 It’s one of the world's most spectacular seaside drives and is a veritable invitation for a road trip.

 Where does the Sea to Sky Highway start and end?

-Is the Sea to Sky Highway dangerous?
+Why is it called the Sea to Sky Highway?

 The road got its name in the 2000s.
 It refers to the fact that the road begins offering great views of the sea on Vancouver and then travels north to Pavilion Lake near Whistler, in the middle of the lush mountains of the area.
 Quite literally starting off in sunshine in Vancouver and ending up encountering ice or snow in the colder months.

 How long is the Sea to Sky Highway?

 The road is 121km (75 miles) long.
 The speed limit of the road ranges from 80 kilometres per hour (50 mph) to 100 kilometres per hour (62 mph) with 60 kilometres per hour (37 mph) sections in Lions Bay, Britannia Beach and parts of Squamish.
 The drive is beautiful, with the sea on one side and the steep mountainsides on the other.

 How steep is the Sea to Sky Highway?

 Built during the 1960’s, this is a mountain highway, a route where rain, snow and even wildlife can affect driving conditions.
 The road has steep parts, hitting a 10% of maximum gradient through some of the ramps with turns that can sometimes be steep and sudden.